munkacsimark/travian-helper-extension/README.md

 ## travian-helper-extension
 A [WebExtension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) which makes the game comfortable.

-⚠️The extension is under development, it's instable and untested.
+The extension is under development, it can be buggy.
+It was tested only under macOS+Chrome.

 Use it at your own risk, you can be banned from server!
 [Rules](http://t4.answers.travian.com/?aid=103#bot).

 Currently working parts:
-- **auto reload** so we can detect logout or attack (it selects random time between 2 and 5 mins).
+- **attack detection** The extension will continuously reload travian in background at random time (default is 2-5min).
+If someone is attacking you, you will get a notification, or alarm sound, or both.🚨🔊
-- **auto login**, when the game logs out. (currently it requires a `credentials.js` file with name and password because of [this](https://bugs.chromium.org/p/chromium/issues/detail?id=378419) issue).
+- **auto re-login** Sometimes the game logs out.
+Extension will log back into the game, and it will continue to watching for attacks.
-- **detect attack** in background.
-The browser will send you a notification which requires interaction, and a siren sound will be played. 🚨
-- **hide unnecessary stuffs** like boxes and icons which you can use only with gold.
+- **hide unnecessary stuffs** The extension can hide site elements and icons which you can't use without gold.

 Feel free to [contribute](https://github.com/munkacsimark/travian-helper-extension/blob/master/CONTRIBUTING.md) or [open issues](https://github.com/munkacsimark/travian-helper-extension/issues). ✊